 - If your native language is not English, the TOEFL or IELTS Exams may be required for admission.
 This includes permanent residents of the United States (green card).
 Please carefully read about this requirement.

 - If your native language is not English, and you have applied to a graduate program (MS in CS, PhD in CS) where departmental financial aid is offered, you must submit a TOEFL iBT score for full consideration for financial aid.
 Please carefully read about this requirement.

 - If admission is offered, international applicants must submit the Declaration & Certification of Finances Form.
 This form does not need to be submitted with the application materials.

 Please check your application in the Graduate College application portal to ensure all required materials have been submitted.

-If your email address changes between the time you submit your application and the decision deadline, email your updated email address to email@example.com.
-Include your old email address, your new email address, your first and last name, and your application reference number in the email message.
+If your email address changes between the time you submit your application and the decision deadline, please send your updated email address to email@example.com.
+Please include your old email address, your new email address, your first and last name, and your application reference number in the email message.